Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 As built, SS Shalom accommodated 72 First Class passengers, with 87/131 interchangeable, and 887 Tourist Class passengers.
 She carried a crew of 450 on Atlantic sailings, but 500 whilst cruising.

 In October that year, her First Class accommodations were enlarged at the De Schelde Yard in Holland to 148 First Class and 864 Tourist Class.
 ZIM decided to do this to make her more suitable for cruise duties.
-She soon resumed duties and headed across the Atlantic.

 The 12,725-ton Norwegian tanker Stolt Dagali